-Of course, when it comes to tiles, there are a number of different kinds of tiles available – stone, travertine, marble and porcelain included.
-A wonderful thing about tiles is that the style can be carried out to any outdoor areas creating an inviting and cohesive flow through your home.
+Now, when it comes to tiles, there is a vast variety of them available including – and not limited to – natural stone, travertine, marble and even porcelain.
+The wonderful attribute of installing tiles in your open-plan space is that you can easily and seamlessly transition the style into any outdoor areas, thus creating an inviting and cohesive flow throughout your home.

 Dressing the rooms

-Choosing a flooring is not just about the material of the floor itself, it’s also about how you will furnish the spaces.
+Finally, choosing your floors is not just about the material of the floor itself, but also about how you will furnish your space.

-The layout of the open-plan area will also impact how you furnish and design the room.
-For example, open-plan can sometimes mean your sofa does not back onto a wall so this needs to be considered when purchasing furniture.
+Next, the layout of the open-plan area will also impact how you furnish and design the room.
+For example, in some open-plan spaces, your sofa might not back onto a wall and this is important to consider when purchasing the furniture.

-The great thing about having a common floor is that regardless of the different textures, colours and elements of each ‘room’ there is a cohesive theme that runs throughout.
+The biggest advantage of having a common floor throughout the open-plan area is that regardless of the different textures, colours and elements of each ‘room’, there is a cohesive theme that runs throughout it.

 And there you have it!